 Edit the profile which will receive the supervision identity.
 (You may edit more than one.)

 Scroll down to the option for Device pairing.
-Make sure device pairing is set to “Disabled.”
+If you are running an AirWatch version prior to 9.2.2, make sure device pairing is set to “Disabled.”

 Click the “Add” button, and upload the .p12 supervision identity file you exported in step 1.